ARTenshi/artenshi.github.io/research.md

 ## Publications

-- Feature detection using Hidden Markov Models for 3D-visual recognition (2019).
-The 19th IEEE International Conference on Autonomous Robot Systems and Competitions

-- Robot-object interaction strategies for object recognition (2019).
-The 37-th Annual Conference of the Robotics Society of Japan
+### Journal

 - Semantic reasoning in service robots using expert systems (2019).
 Robotics and Autonomous Systems.
 Vol. 114, pp. 77-92

 - A motion planning system for a domestic service robot (2018).
 SPIIRAS Proceedings.
 Issue 60. pp. 5-38.

+### Conference

+- Feature detection using Hidden Markov Models for 3D-visual recognition (2019).
+The 19th IEEE International Conference on Autonomous Robot Systems and Competitions

+- Robot-object interaction strategies for object recognition (2019).
+The 37-th Annual Conference of the Robotics Society of Japan

 - Map Representation Using Hidden Markov Models For Mobile Robot Localization (2018).
 13th International Scientific-Technical Conference on Electromechanics and Robotics